 JUGEND für Europa is the National Agency for the EU programmes Erasmus+ Youth in Action and European Solidarity Corps in Germany.
 It has supported European integration since 1988, particularly by promoting the mobility of young people and experts as well as fostering youth policy co-operation across Europe.
 In this capacity, the agency is responsible for implementing the EU youth programmes in Germany.

 JUGEND für Europa implements and supports projects for child and youth services experts, decision-makers, researchers and young people who are active in this field.
 It collaborates with a large number of respected national and international partners.
 The agency is legally attached to IJAB – International Youth Service of the Federal Republic of Germany.
 It works on behalf of the European Commission and the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.

-JUGEND für Europa is the Federal Ministry’s partner in the implementation of the 3rd European Youth Work Convention.
-It provides support on content creation and event management.
-In this capacity, the agency also plays an important supporting role in establishing a strategic framework for strengthening and further developing youth work policies and practices in Europe – the European Youth Work Agenda.
+JUGEND für Europa was the Federal Ministry’s partner in the implementation of the 3rd European Youth Work Convention.
+It provided support on content creation and event management.
+In this capacity, the agency also played an important supporting role in establishing a strategic framework for strengthening and further developing youth work practice and policies in Europe – the European Youth Work Agenda.